aissshah/Week-three-GMNO/README.md

 # What to do what to do

 This week, we built a to-do list app.
-It allows a users to create, complete and delete tasks from a list, and be responsive for as many users as possible.
+It allows a users to create, complete and delete tasks from a list, and also stores 'done' tasks in a seperate 'folder'.
+We built the elements for search and a task completion progress bar but we didn't get time to get them functional.

 We also learnt how to make automated tests covering our main user stories.